ShashikaHarshana/demo-repo/README.md

-this is a demo for learn how to work with git
+this is a demo for learn how to work with gitdasfsdfas